 One of the most impressive examples of casuarina growth is Half Moon Bay and Donna Cut between Little Water Cay and Water Cay.
 Almost the entirety of Half Moon Bay did not exist in 1960, when Hurricane Donna completely washed away and eroded a wide channel between the two islands.
 This channel, Donna Cut, began to fill in, and completely closed off around 1994.
 Aerial images taken over in the later 60s, 70s, and 80s show little vegetation reclamation of the accreted dune, until in the 90s, when casuarinas became established.
 Over the next three decades, the trees quickly expanded to the extent of saturating about 55 acres (22 hectares) of the bay.

 Two similar situations are an artificial island created from the material dredged from the Bellefield Landing channel near North Caicos, and the artificial Star Island created in the Princess Alexandra National Park.
 Both islands have seen rapid expansion of casuarina.

 Casuarina tend to have a very mixed reception in the Turks and Caicos and other Caribbean islands, as they are often the largest trees around and provided welcome shade.
-However, there are often environmental concerns regarding the displacement of endemic vegetation.
+However, there are often environmental concerns regarding the displacement of native vegetation.

 Extent in the Turks and Caicos

 In the Turks and Caicos, Casuarina tend to be found on coastlines that exposed to the eastern trade winds, especially on flat beaches that are sheltered to some extent from the open ocean swell.
 It’s estimated that about 30 miles (48 km) of beach coastline in the country has mid to heavy saturation levels of Casuarina.
 Notable examples include Half Moon Bay, Bay Cay and East Bay Cay in the East Bay Islands National Park, and Bambarra Beach and Wild Cow Run on Middle Caicos.

 Casuarinas are also common in historical communities and settlements, where relative few trees, often of impressive stature, provide some shade.